-Your GP may suggest simple things you can try that might help to reduce pain, although there is limited evidence to show they work.
+Your GP may suggest simple things you can try which might help the pain, but there’s limited evidence to show these work.
 These include:

-- reducing the amount of processed fats (low-fat diet) and increasing the amount of fibre you eat
+- eating a low-fat diet and increasing the amount of fibre you eat

 - increasing the amount of fresh fruit and vegetables you eat

 - taking regular exercise to help maintain a healthy weight